abhi-sama/Counting-People-in-a-Crowd/README.md

 2. **Object Detection**: The YOLOv2 or YOLOv3 model is used to detect people within the input data.
 YOLO can locate and classify multiple objects in a single pass.

 3. **Counting**: The detected people are counted, and the count is displayed on the output.
-Real-time counting can be achieved for live video streams.
+Real-time counting can be achieved for live video streams

 ## Usage